Joel Steinberg: Murder trial

-On two occasions, Steinberg was denied discretionary parole, mainly because he never expressed remorse for the killing.
-However, on June 30, 2004, he was paroled under the state's "good time" law, which mandates release of inmates who exhibit good behavior while incarcerated after having served two-thirds or more of the maximum possible sentence.
+On five occasions, Steinberg was denied discretionary parole, mainly because he never expressed remorse for the killing.
+However, on June 30, 2004, he was paroled under the state's "good time" law, which mandated the release of inmates who exhibited good behavior while incarcerated after having served two-thirds or more of the maximum possible sentence.
 New York State has since increased this ratio to six-sevenths of the maximum term for persons convicted of violent felonies.
 Steinberg had spent most of his imprisonment at New York State's supermax prison, the Southport Correctional Facility, presumably to prevent him from being attacked by other inmates.

 After his release, Steinberg moved to Harlem, where he took up work in the construction industry.
 As of 2006, he maintained his innocence.
-Mitchell was reunited with his biological mother, Nicole Bridget Smigiel.
+In 2017, the New York Post interviewed Steinberg, who continued to deny allegations that he murdered Lisa.
+Instead he claimed that it was the removal of Lisa's life support that was to blame for her death.

 Civil lawsuit

+In 1988, Lisa's birth mother, Michele Launders filed a civil lawsuit against Steinberg and New York City.
+Her lawyers claimed that the agencies involved in her care had not acted when there were signs of abuse.
+They claimed Lisa had shown up to school with bruises, and no one acted.
+City representatives visited Steinberg's apartment after neighbours complained, but didn't remove the child.

 On January 16, 2007, the New York Supreme Court, Appellate Division (New York's intermediate appellate court) upheld a $15 million award against Steinberg to Michele Launders, Lisa's birth mother.
-In its opinion, the court rejected the position that Steinberg, acting as his own attorney, put forth:
+In its opinion, the court rejected the position that Steinberg, who acted as his own attorney, put forth: